-2) Total number of logged in users: Come one, come all!
-Once your virtual career fair is in action, measuring attendee traffic will be great indicator to assess registration to attendee ratios.
-By having already built their profiles complete with accompanying resumes at time of registration, the step should be made as easy as possible in order for talent to access the event with full enthusiasm.
+2) Total number of logged-in users: Come one, come all!
+Once your virtual career fair is in action, measuring attendee traffic will be a great indicator to assess registration to attendee ratios.
+By having already built their profiles complete with accompanying resumes at the time of registration, the step should be made as easy as possible in order for talent to access the event with full enthusiasm.

 3) Unique logins: To avoid overlapping of new and repeat visitors, unique logins should be a key statistic for organizers to keep an eye on.

-Bonus Tip: Want to motivate your prospects to whole heartedly participate in the virtual career fair?
-Incorporate a leaderboard awarding candidates different points for different actions across the event platform.
+Bonus Tip: Want to motivate your prospects to wholeheartedly participate in the virtual career fair?
+Incorporate leaderboard awarding candidates different points for different actions across the event platform.
 For example, logging can earn guests 10 points, viewing a video can earn 20, or visiting an exhibitor booth can earn 25 points.
-The guests with highest activity recorded at the end of the event can be awarded sponsored prizes to reward their display of competitive spirit.
+The guests with the highest activity recorded at the end of the event can be awarded sponsored prizes to reward their display of competitive spirit.

 Employer Participation Statistics

 The virtual career fair is made a hit not just by guests, but also by the hiring organizations in attendance.
 Some essential statistics to measure for participating employers include:

 1) Total booth visits: Every employer, you or your exhibitors included, wants their booth to be showstopper of the virtual career fair.
 By tracking booth visits, hosts can assess the power of employer branding, and industries attracting most talent towards their available positions.